-But being a foreigner most famous for playing a monster led to typecasting in Hollywood, and this, along with a variety of other factors, including the closure of Universal’s horror films division and also Lugosi’s growing drug habit.
-He found it harder and harder to get roles, and his appearance as Dracula in “Abbott and Costello Meet Frankenstein” was his last role in a major film.
+But being a foreigner most famous for playing a monster led to typecasting in Hollywood, and this, along with a variety of other factors, including the closure of Universal’s horror films division and also Lugosi’s growing drug habit, made it harder and harder for him to get roles.
+His appearance as Dracula in “Abbott and Costello Meet Frankenstein” was his last role in a major film.

 In the final months of life, he became friends with Ed Wood and appeared in several of his films.
 He also entered treatment for his addiction, which he completed successfully.
 However, old age and lifetime of drug abuse caught up with him, and he died of a heart attack on August 16, 1956.
 He was buried in his Dracula costume, but has yet to rise from the grave lusting for the blood of virgins, alas.

 The Beckenham Free Festival was held at the Croydon Road Recreation Ground in Beckenham in August 1969, in parallel with the Woodstock Festival.
 It was organised by a group of British musicians and artists, the most prominent of whom was David Bowie (quite early in his career).